 - Put your JPG, BMP or PNG picture files you want to import into a folder.

 - Open the Animation, Picture or Presentation Template panel and click on the Add picture album icon.

 - Find the folder in the Choose Pictures Folder dialog and click on the folder's name to select it.

 - Click on "Select Folder".

 The import process causes the BiteFX software to create a shortcut command path to each picture file in the folder you imported, and adds an album group row to the Picture panel with thumbnails of each picture in the folder.
 For example, let's say you've created a folder on your server drive, X/:Consult, named it Wilson and then added your patient's pictures to the folder.
 After you import the folder, when you click on any imported picture thumbnail, the software will use the following shortcut pathway to find and display that picture in BiteFX.

 Even though it appears that the pictures are now embedded in BiteFX, the folder's actual location and the pictures files within it have not been moved.
 When you click on one of the imported picture thumbnails in the Picture panel (or from a presentation you've created), the software follows that shortcut path to navigate to that folder and open that thumbnail's picture file.

 Once the shortcut path has been created for the folder and picture files in it, you must not move, delete, or change the location of the folder.
-If you do, the shortcut path looks for the folder's original location, and since it's no longer there it will cause a black screen to be displayed instead of the picture you selected.
+If you do, the shortcut path looks for the folder's original location, and since it's no longer there it will cause an "Image not available" window to be displayed instead of the picture you selected.

 What it Looks Like When an Album is Imported and the Folder Has Not Been Moved